 Network Protective Licences: Under these, distribution over a network is considered a distribution, thus requiring modified code to be available to external users.

 Every licence listed below is classified into one of the categories mentioned above, under the title containing the licence name.
 For easier use with Mend reports, the licences are presented alphabetically after being grouped into the IPR risk categories.
-Mend defines three risk categories for software licences: Low Risk, Medium Risk, and High Risk.
-These categories broadly correspond to Permissive, Weak Copyleft, and Strong Copyleft licences.
+Mend defines three risk categories for software licences: Low Risk, Medium Risk and High Risk.
+These categories broadly correspond to Permissive, Weak Copyleft and Strong Copyleft licences.
 However, this classification is not strict (e.g., Artistic 2.0 is a permissive licence but belongs to Mend’s Medium Risk category).
 In this document, licences are listed alphabetically within each risk category.
 Only licences detected by Mend in GÉANT software projects are included.

 The most frequently used licences in GÉANT software projects and their relationships can be found in Figure 1.